 merged.hex file is created that contains MCUboot, TF-M, and the application.

 merged.hex file can be then programmed using SES.

 When using the command line, the file is programmed automatically when you call

 ninja flash or

 TF-M employs two UART interfaces for logging: one for the secure part (MCUboot and TF-M), and one for the non-secure application.
 The logs arrive on different COM ports on the host PC.

 On the nRF5340 DK, you must connect specific wires on the kit to receive secure logs on the host PC.
-Wire the pins P0.25 and P0.26 of the P2 connector respectively to RxD and TxD respectively.
+Specifically, wire the pins P0.25 and P0.26 of the P2 connector respectively to RxD and TxD of the P24 connector.